Sexual Assault Response

 Title IX and Supportive Measures

-USU Police forwards all reports of sexual assault involving USU students, staff or faculty to the Title IX office.
-The Title IX coordinator reaches out to victims in order to ascertain their reporting preferences and offer support services and accommodations.
+USU Police forwards all reports of sexual assault involving USU students, staff or faculty to the USU Title IX Coordinator.
+The Title IX Coordinator reaches out to victims in order to ascertain their reporting preferences and offer support services and accommodations.

 Under USU policy, if a student seeks medical attention, for themselves or another, or report and incident of sexual misconduct to USU Police or the Title IX office, they will not be subject to disciplinary action for a separate violation of the student code, such as underage drinking.
 The university cannot grant amnesty for criminal, civil or legal consequences of violating federal, state or local law.

 Read the full amnesty policy in USU’s Student Code, article II, section II-4.